openTdataCH/netexRealisationGuideSwitzerland/docs/04_files.md

 tbd 2.7.1

 # Zip structure
+We propose different structures:
+1. a simple import format that delivers for a line or an operator only the information not already present in ATLAS (basically line, operator or network based)
+2. the standardised export format (the whole network with files for minimised export of lines)
+3. we will add a base data export for Atlas data (which is derived from 2).

+Network for us is always the whole network as defined by the public transport in Switzerland.

 The zip file shall contain the following files (with allowed content and explanations).
 The order of the files in the zip shall be as defined here.
 * resources.xml: contain ResourceFrame.xml (must be valid)
 * sites.xml: contain SiteFrame, StopPlace, Quay (must be valid)
 * services.xml: contain ServiceFrame, Line, (Direction), Organisation (must be valid)